ttopi/PyCap/docs/index.md

 1. **Never share your API key**
 2. **Delete the key (through the web interface) after you're done using it **

+### Ignoring SSL Certificates

+If you're connecting to a REDCap server whose SSL certificate can't be verified for whatever reason, you can add a `verify_ssl=False` argument in the `Project` constructor and no subsequent API calls to the REDCap server will attempt to verify the certficate.

+By default though, the certificate will always be verified.
+Obviously, use this feature at your own risk.

 ## Project Attributes

 When creating a `Project` object, PyCap goes ahead and makes some useful API calls and creates these attributes: